+Both experiments are real-time online games.
+Subjects are grouped and make decisions simultaneously, receiving payoffs based on their specific groupmate's move.
+In addition to the payoffs from the games played, prediction questions (present only in Experiment 1) were incentivized based on the mean squared error between the actual and predicted value.
 Both experiments involved U.S. residents aged 26 and older to help ensure that participants shared similar norms and had some firsthand experience with the economy.
-Participants were recruited from both CloudResearch and Cloud Connect.
+Participants were recruited from both CloudResearch and CloudConnect.
 Subjects were not deceived, and they were paid based on their winnings.
-The exact procedures and instructions are provided in Appendix 1.
+The experiments were developed using the oTree framework (Chen et al., 2016), and the exact procedures and instructions are provided in Appendix 4.